|Platform||Supported OS||Supported architecture|

 |Linux||Ubuntu 18.04+ or Alpine 3.9+||x86_64, aarch64, armv7 or arm|

 It is not supported to put firewalls between devices of the same swarm.
 Wherever possible, devices should be placed within one broadcast domain.
-Placing devices of the same swarm across different broadcast domains requires setting up a bootstrap node and configuring communication between these broadcast domains accordingly.
+Placing devices of the same swarm across different broadcast domains requires manually configuring initial peers and configuring communication between these broadcast domains accordingly.